-Five myths transform freelance businesses into terrible jobs, turn freelancers into horrible bosses, and prevent the real vacations freelancers need to be their best, most strategic, creative selves.
-Let's fix that right now.
+Five myths turn freelancers into horrible bosses that avoid the real vacations needed to be their best, most strategic, creative selves.
+Let's fix that.

 I know the negative effects of that pace first-hand because I was that freelancer.
 In the first few years of my business, I worked 16-18+ hours a day, at least six days a week, and I never took a vacation — because I didn’t think I could.